ohler55/oj/pages/Rails.md

  * any other class where all attributes should be dumped

 The ActiveSupport decoder is the JSON.parse() method.
-Calling the Oj::Rails.set_decoder() method replaces that method with the Oj equivelant.
+Calling the Oj::Rails.set_decoder() method replaces that method with the Oj equivalent.

 ### Notes: